 This is a unique place and in the world of backcountry touring, the west coast of New Zealand is incomparable.
 This is the perfect introduction or development of ski mountaineering techniques for the high mountains with a range of peaks and terrain from moderate to steep.

 Before the trip begins you will receive a complete gear equipment list and we will help you through any questions you might have.
 We include all the technical gear required for glacier travel (ie., harness, crampons, ice axe) free of charge.
 All you need is your own ski & board touring equipment.

-While the West Coast glaciers are our aim, if weather conditions restrict access to this location, not only do we have our weather contingency day bonus, we offer the widest range of alternative backcountry skiing locations, including the Mt Cook, Mt Aspiring regions and locally our Black Peak & Robrosa private huts.
+While the West Coast glaciers are our aim, if weather conditions restrict access to this location, we offer the widest range of alternative backcountry skiing locations, including the Mt Cook, Mt Aspiring regions and locally our Black Peak & Robrosa private huts.
 This is a HUGE advantage if you are wanting to experience true backcountry rather than being restricted to sidecountry options from ski resorts in bad weather.

 |August 14 - 18||FULL|

 |September 18 - 22||closed|

 |Dates don't suit?
 Get in touch as we can also run trips on demand!|